 Q: Can I vape Terpenes?
 Is it safe to vape Terpenes?
 Are Terpenes Dangerous?

 A: Can you vape terpenes?
-Well of course if the question is "can" then the answer is yes you can.
 I think a better question would be "should" you vape terpenes using a medical delivery device like a high quality vape pen or vaporizer?
 The fact is that if you are smoking or vaping cannabis or hemp then you are also already smoking or vaping terpenes.
+Terpenes should only be considered as a part of a whole, or as a small part of the cannabis flower and should never ever be vaped directly.
 Is it healthy, or are terpenes taken in this form adept at treating certain ailments or good for pleasure is another question entirely and one likely to go unanswered for a long time.
 I think before getting into this topic its fair to encourage any would be users to use their best judgement and listen to how their bodies react to all substances and adjust and make up their mind from there.

 As far as the science goes, I don't think there has been enough research on this to definitively answer this question.
 I do think we can use common sense and what we do know about these terpene profiles (especially whole plant extract terpenes which also have other natural cannabinoids and other compounds present) to make some educated assumptions.
 I would say that there is a need to perform more scientific studies where the quality, quantity, frequency, temperature, and composition of the terpene profile and presence of other compounds are all measured factors when considering terpene safety and efficacy for human consumption.
 Other factors that might be taken into account when performing this sort of study which you might call "safety/efficacy of inhalation of cannabis terpenes via a vaporization delivery device," would be the quality, and composition of the vape or atomizer device (The actual point where vaporization occurs), paying attention to the heating qualities of the device and the overall composition of the atomizer and the implications these factors have on the focus of the study.